A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 7. …and lesser-known sights

 Famous London tourist attractions aren’t the be all and end all, especially perhaps for repeat visitors.
 If you want to discover new things about London, see somewhere you’ve never been or are even stuck for ideas, this is the London sightseeing pass to go for.
+While no one can surely tick off over 100 in 10 days, choosing which to visit is all part of the fun!

-London Pass FAQs
+London Pass and London Pass Plus FAQs

 What is the difference between a London Pass and an Oyster Card?